nvim-neorg/neorg/README.md

 We recommend reading the [spec](docs/NFF-0.1-spec.md) and familiarizing yourself with the new format 🥳

+You can even view a summary directly in your neovim instance, by doing `:h neorg`

 Simply drop into a `.norg` file and start typing!

 Or you can require the `core.norg.dirman` module, that'll help you manage workspaces: